Niela-L/Niela-L---Cyclistic-Case-Study/README.md

 # Exploratory Analysis
 At this stage, I analyzed the previously cleaned combined dataset to assess for differences in bike usage between casuals and members.

-I compared the average trip length (min) & distance (m), number of trips throughout the year and week, and the types of bikes used between casuals and members.
-This process showed key differences in how casuals and members used Cyclistic bikes differently (shown in findings_summary).
+I compared the average trip length (min) & distance (m), number of trips throughout the year, week, and day, and the types of bikes used between casuals and members.
+I also looked at geographic localizations most preferred by the different riders.
+This process showed key differences in how casuals and members used Cyclistic bikes differently.

 After this analysis, I saved my cleaned dataset as a .csv file to upload it to Tableau.

 # Visualization creation
 After an initial exploratory analysis in BigQuery, the combined dataset was loaded into Tableau.
 When doing this, I noticed that I had to separate the columns manually to ensure the correct structure of the data.
 I then attributed the correct data type to each column.

-The images can be found in a separates folder names Images.
+The key findings can be found in [Tableau](https://public.tableau.com/shared/4ZT3T2DHX?:display_count=n&:origin=viz_share_link)

+# Top three recomendations based on key findings:
+1. **Seasonal campaigns**: Launch summer and/or weekend membership campaigns through email, to attract casual riders who may not want annual memberships

+2. Offer members **exclusive access** to Cyclistic bikes during peak hours (early morning and late afternoon)

+3. Offer membership **group discounts** to encourage group rides

+4. **Target preferred departure stations**: ensure bike availability for members at those stations.
+Most frequented departure stations could also provide a way to target specific places for the previously recommended marketing strategies